 Honestly, it can be the dullest headline ever – as long as it gives you a starting point then run with it…no one ever needs to know how bad it was!

-SPEND HALF YOUR TIME WORKING ON THE HEADLINE
+SPEND HALF YOUR TIME WORKING ON A PUNCHY HEADLINE

 Widely known as the ‘Father of Advertising’ and ‘Original Mad Man’, he founded Ogilvy & Mather and put his huge success down to ‘meticulous research into consumer habits’